 Cavalier King Charles Spaniels are low-key, low-maintenance dogs who love nothing more than an afternoon inside.
 These little dogs have quite a history of being a lapdog to nobility and royalty.
-They do need plenty of time with their humans and suffer from separation anxiety if left alone for too long.
+They do need plenty of time with their humans, and some may suffer from separation anxiety if left alone for too long.

 Cavaliers thrive more from human contact than any kind of high-intensity exercise.
 They need around an hour of activity each day, from leisurely walks in the park to a stroll through your neighborhood.